max-programming/hacktoberfest-projects/README.md

 Contributions are always welcome!

+> Pull Requests about adding languages will not be merged, if you want to suggest adding a new language, please [create an issue](https://github.com/max-programming/hacktoberfest-projects/issues/new) for that 🙂

 ## Feedback

 If you have any feedback, please reach out to us at the issues 😉